 - Exception: If a direct quote contains a URL, it can be left in the text if it does not affect the kerning.
 If it does affect the kerning, replace the URL with [link].

-- "An" is used with abbreviations and acronyms that begin with vowel sounds even though the spelled-out form would require the use of "a," and vice versa.
+"An" is used with abbreviations that begin with vowel sounds even though the spelled-out form would require the use of "a," and vice versa.

 - Examples: an MD degree, a UV source, an SMS diary